MiTo0o/doggos/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Doggos
+Since I'm not in a position to own a dog, I found myself collecting dog photos from friends and family.

+This website was built to organize and display the dog photos in a gallery format.

+---
-## Available Scripts
+## Downloading photos

-In the project directory, you can run:
+See a photo you like on the website?

+The photos on the website are all compressed, possibly cropped, and converted to webp format for faster loading times.

+Download the raw uncompressed photos [here](https://github.com/MiTo0o/doggos-raw-files-dump)

+---
-### Galleries
+### notes

-All the gallery profiles have a profile picture with a 3:2 ratio
+- All the gallery profiles have a profile picture with a 3:2 ratio